Nutro Natural Choice Trays Dog Food earns the Advisor’s second-highest tier rating of 4.5 stars.

 And a fat-to-protein ratio of about 40%.

-When you consider the protein-boosting effect of the wheat gluten, this looks like the profile of a wet product containing a moderate amount of meat.
+When you consider the protein-boosting effect of the wheat gluten, peas, and brewers yeast, this looks like the profile of a wet product containing a moderate amount of meat.

-Nutro Natural Choice Trays is a meat-based canned product using a moderate amount of named meats and liver as its main sources of animal protein, thus earning the brand 4.5 stars.
+Nutro Natural Choice Trays is a meat-based wet product using a moderate amount of named meats and liver as its main sources of animal protein, thus earning the brand 4.5 stars.